We are a group of people like you, fighting for a better future.

 Bring a diversity of voices into the conversation

 Our core team

 I’m a climate scientist at NASA’s Jet Propulsion Laboratory and physics PhD, primarily studying biodiversity using space-based observing platforms and advanced statistical methods.
 I’m also the author of a book and numerous articles on climate, and a climate activist with fifteen years of organizing experience from local to international scales.
 I’m terrified of climate and ecological breakdown and I’ve devoted my life to doing everything I can to halt it.
-I was like, “Why aren’t there any climate ads?” so I started up the Climate Ad Project.
-My roles include team building, visioning, writing, and nagging.
+I was like, “Why aren’t there any climate ads?” so I started the Climate Ad Project.
+My roles include team building, outside partnerships, chairing the board, visioning, writing, and nagging. twitter: @ClimateHuman

 Aaron Hagey-MacKay is a freelance copywriter and former editor for The Beaverton, which is like The Onion, but Canadian.
 He’s also an award winning sketch comedian and contributing author to the Canadaland Guide To Canada, and Won’t Get Fooled Again: A Graphic Guide To Fake News.

 Aaron’s main goal with the Climate Ad Project is to create compelling concepts and copy to spur action and raise awareness, whether that’s through primal emotions or sardonic humour.